-On November 15th, the Bitcoin Cash network is undergoing a scheduled protocol upgrade based on the November BCH specification.
-However, an alternate (incompatible) upgrade is also being promoted ("SV", "BSV", "Bitcoin SV", etc.)
+On November 15th, the Bitcoin Cash network underwet a scheduled protocol upgrade .
+However, an alternate forked coin was also created (Bitcoin SV).

-Second, there is no replay protection between the two networks.
+You should be aware there is no replay protection between the two networks.
 This means that if you send a transaction on

 either the BCH or BSV network, your coins may (or may not) also move on the other network.

 The Electron Cash wallet previous version 3.3.2 is compatible with both the Bitcoin Cash (BCH) network as well as the new BSV network.
 To switch from one network to another,

 you can simply select a different server from the network tab.
 You will see two branches: 6eaccab3a4 for the BCH network and 129f1afb3b for the BSV network.
 Latest versions of Electron Cash (3.3.3) may not work with BSV.

 The easiest way to safely split your coins is with the following method published by Calin Culianu: CLICK HERE TO LEARN MORE.

 We have also provided an advanced coin splitting tool using CheckDataSig: